patelsachin344/Nordstrome-FullStack/README.md

 ## Task

-My task is that I have to create a pixel perfect clone of the famous E-ecommerce website Nordstrom.com with basic functionalities and good looking user interface.This is a solo project.
+My task is that I have to create a pixel perfect clone of the famous E-ecommerce website Nordstrom.com with basic functionalities and good looking user interface.

+This is a solo project.

 ## Making

 I am a student of a Full Stack Web Development course offered by Masai School.
-I was choose a task to create a pixel-perfect clone of Nordstrom official website.This is a solo project.
+I was choose a task to create a pixel-perfect clone of Nordstrom official website.
+This is a solo project.

+## Functionality

+- User can create a new account.
+- User can login with created account.
+- User can see some special product in homepage.
+- User can go in product page and see all products available in this website.
+- User can quickview the product and add to cart also.
+- User can go specific product with full details of product and cheackout the product that is redirect to cart page.
+- User can go cart and see all products which are user added in cart.
+- User can increase the quantity of products and decrease.
+- User can move product in to save later page that can save product.
+  User can move product in cart page to save later page.
+- User can checkout the products which are present in cart that is redirect to payment page.
+- User can see all amount of products which is also include charges and see all carts products.
+- User should be able to fill card details and after that place the order.
+- After Place the order cart products will be deleted in to cart page and redirect to homepage page

 \*\*Deploy Link :- https://nordstrome-full-stack.netlify.app/